zaragozamartin91/jargon-cards-v2/README.md

 [Building for Relative Paths](https://create-react-app.dev/docs/deployment/#building-for-relative-paths)

-Added `"homepage": "https://zaragozamartin91.github.io/jargon-cards-app"` to the package.json file to make `jargon-cards-app` the default root path of the app.
+Added `"homepage": "https://zaragozamartin91.github.io/jargon-cards-v2"` to the package.json file to make `jargon-cards-v2` the default root path of the app.

+Added a HashRouter base functionality which is better suited for pages hosted in github-pages.